intersystems-community/irisdemo-demo-appointmentsms/README.md

 This container has many componentes of the demo missing, so you will have to build and add them yourself!
 A lot of fun!

-Independently of the path you choose, don't forget to follow [this video - SOON](http://www.youtube.com/) for guidance.
+Independently of the path you choose, don't forget to follow [this video](https://youtu.be/lp5iNE6WUhc) for guidance.

 Enjoy!